 Step 4 – Register for and Take the NCLEX-PN exam

 LPNs in Maine are required to pass the NCLEX-PN test in order to complete their license.
-This exams consists of sections on each major area of knowledge you would have covered in your study course.

 Things included on the NCLEX-PN